-Fortunately, a positive attitude can forged by revising the company’s guiding principles so that they reflect the mission and culture of a company willing to change.
+Fortunately, a positive attitude can be forged by revising the company’s guiding principles so that they reflect the mission and culture of a company willing to change.
 Additionally, the repeated company-wide dissemination of these core culture statements helps to involve all employees and reduce resistance.

-When redesigning the OTRS mission statement, we integrated all employees and demanded active feedback from them.
+When redesigning the OTRS Group mission statement, we integrated all employees and demanded active feedback from them.
 After all, this exercise is about everyone identifying with the new way in order to be able to make a positive contribution.
 To this end, we have clearly formulated our goal, communicated it and ensured that it can be understood by all.

 Last but not least, our study cited a lack of knowledge and skills as the reason why the goals of digital transformation could not be achieved.